 The basal body temperature (BBT) varies from person to person and also depends on where you measure it.

 Measuring the temperature vaginally or rectally will generally lead to higher temperatures than measuring orally.
-For that reason, it is important that you always measure in the same way.
+For that reason, you must always measure in the same way.

-If you would like to change your way of measuring, you should always do so at the start of a new cycle.
-It can then take around 1-3 cycles for the algorithm to adjust to your new way of measuring, and during this time you can expect to be given a bit more red days (for NC° Birth Control) or brown days (for NC° Plan Pregnancy).
+If you want to change your measuring method, you should always do so at the start of a new cycle.
+It can then take around 1-3 cycles for the algorithm to adjust to your new way of measuring, and during this time, you can expect more Red Days (for NC° Birth Control) or Brown Days (for NC° Plan Pregnancy).